Shnoulle/gnusbot/README.md

 # gnusbot
-Yet another GNU Social RSS/Feed Bot written in PHP
+Yet another GNU Social RSS/Feed Bot written in PHP.
+The script allows to publish multiple rss feeds in multiple accounts/nodes

 == TODO ==
 * Put the username prefix in control filenames so there can be different things published in different accounts configured at different times, currently control file is per-website, so it assumes that when a post is published (quitted) it is done for all usernames/accounts